LAB DIRECTOR

 Violet Zhou

-Violet joined the Computational and Cognitive Neuroscience Lab in Fall 2021.
+Violet had joined the Polk Lab in Fall 2021 as a lab manager.
+Now she has joined the lab as a new graduate student!
 She received a Master’s degree in Education Psychology from the University of Texas at Austin in August 2021 and earned a Bachelor of Mechanical Engineering in 2013 from Tongji University in Shanghai, China.
 After she graduated from college, she worked as an engineer and project manager for developing the Internet-of-Vehicles and actively joined a research project on aging and memory and the effectiveness of certain interventions on Alzheimer’s Disease.
 She worked as a research assistant at Legare Lab at UT Austin on a cross-cultural study of children’s cognitive development and social learning.
 Led by her interests and passion in Neuroscience and Clinical Psychology, she wants to explore the neural mechanism of cognitive impairment and to contribute to novel interventions and therapies for psychopathology in the clinical field.
+She will be working with the MiND Study!

 RESEARCH ASSISTANTS